 Ireland has more than it’s fair share of fabulous hotels and castles but is it possible to find luxury accommodations suitable for families?
-We stayed at four upscale properties during our spring break trip to Ireland this past March with our 12 year-old daughter that I would describe as family-friendly – the Powerscourt Hotel, Dromoland Castle, the Killarney Park Hotel and the Fitzwilliam Hotel Dublin.
+We stayed at four upscale properties during our 8 day trip to Ireland for spring break this past March with our 12 year-old daughter that I would describe as family-friendly – the Powerscourt Hotel, Dromoland Castle, the Killarney Park Hotel and the Fitzwilliam Hotel Dublin.
 Each was luxurious without feeling too stuffy or formal and seemed to genuinely welcome families with children.

 We spent the first two nights of our vacation in Ireland at the luxurious five star Powerscourt Hotel (check here for availability and rates) in Enniskerry, County Wicklow, a mere 40 minute drive from the Dublin International Airport south of Dublin.
 This elegant Palladian-style hotel with breathtaking views of Great Sugar Loaf Mountain has a beautiful setting on the grounds of the Powerscourt Estate, one of Ireland’s grandest estate properties.
 The hotel opened in 2007 as a Ritz-Carlton but was re-branded as the Powerscourt Hotel in 2013 and now operates as an independent hotel which was recently named Ireland’s Leading Hotel 2016 in the World Travel Awards.
 As elegant as the hotel is, we still found it quite suitable for a family stay.